backstage/backstage/docs/plugins/signals.md

 ## Frontend plugins

-Frontend plugins can subscribe to messages from the backend plugins using the `eventsApiRef`:
+Frontend plugins can subscribe to messages from the backend plugins using the `signalsApiRef`:

 ```ts
 import { useApi, signalsApiRef } from '@backstage/core-plugin-api';